IRS Finalizes Beneficiary RMD & 10-Year Rule on Inherited IRAs

 1. Passed Before January 1, 2020: If the original owner hasn’t yet reached the age for RMDs, beneficiaries can choose to distribute the assets over their lifetime or within five years.

-2. Passed in 2020 and Beyond: Beneficiaries must take annual IRA RMD, and the account needs to be depleted by the end of the 10-year period.
+2. Passed in 2020 and Beyond: If the original owner has already reached their RMD age, beneficiaries must take annual IRA RMDs, and the inherited account needs to be depleted by the end of the 10-year period.
+If the original owner has not started RMD, the beneficiary must deplete the inherited IRA within 10 years.
 Certain eligible designated beneficiaries may extend beyond the new 10-year rule.
 They are:

 • IRA account owner’s spouse